7 Routh-Hurwitz Stability Criterion

 We follow the procedure described above.
 The first column of the table is highlight.

-We start with the basic case when there is no zero in the first column (as is the case in Example 2).
-In this case, we look at the first column and count the number of sign changes (which are highlighted by arrows above).
-For example, for Example 2, we have two sign changes in the first column, as shown below.
+We start with the basic case when there is no zero in the first column (as is the case in Example 7.2).
+In this case, we look at the first column and count the number of sign changes.
+For example, the signs of the entries in the first column of Example 7.2 are shown below, from which we can see that there are two sign changes in the first column (going from row \(s^2\) to row \(s^1\) and going from row \(s^1\) to row \(s^0\)).

-When there are no zeros in the first column, the polynomial has no roots on the \(j ω\)-axis.
+When there are no zeros in the first column, it implies that the polynomial has no roots on the \(j ω\)-axis.
 Moreover,

 We can verify this by factorizing \(D(s)\), which gives